nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-08-26-summarize-virtual-in-systemverilog.md

 Think about it as a template that all the child class must follow.

 ## Virtual interface
-Interface, as defined in Systemverilog LRM, is a "bundle of nets or variables" and it is created to "encapsulate the communication between blocks".
+Interface, as defined in Systemverilog LRM, is a *"bundle of nets or variables"*.
+It is created to *"encapsulate the communication between blocks"* and also has *"ability to encapsulate functionality as well as connectivity, making an interface, at its highest level, more like a class template"*.

-Below is an example of interface, and how it is construct to an interface object.
+Below is an example of interface, and how it is constructed to an interface object.
 {% highlight verilog %}
    interface bus_signals;
       logic [7:0] signal_a;